bjester/word-unsilenced/content/post/the-inhabitable-world.md

 >
 > Charles Spurgeon

 After I finished the hike, I drove to nearby Piha Beach.
 It was a prime beach day for many Kiwis -- a warm, sunny Sunday in December on one of the first summer weekends in the southern hemisphere.
 Piha beach is a wide flat opening between the hilly ranges of the Waitakere, featuring beautiful black sand that shines like a mirror when wet.
 I grabbed some snacks and walked over the dune from the car park to the beach.
 As I walked toward the water, I longed to free my feet from my hiking boots and air them after my lengthy hike through the jungle.
-I touched the sand with my hand, and having determined that it was cool enough to walk bare foot, took off my boots.
+I touched the sand with my hand, and having determined that it was cool enough to walk barefoot, took off my boots.
 I quickly regretted the decision.

-As I walked toward the water barefoot, my feet felt like I was walking on lava.
+As I walked toward the water barefoot, it felt like I was walking on lava.
 I started walking faster, hoping to reach the coolness of wet sand near the water, but the beach was long and wide.
 I plopped down, feet in the air, feeling like a total idiot.
 In my head, I felt the eyes of the locals on me and imagined them laughing at my foolishness.
 I put my boots back on and continued my walk to the water.
 When I was sure the sand was cool enough, I took my boots off once again.
 The damage had been done though.
 My feet stung from my fire walk across the sand and my hike previously.
 Nevertheless, the cool ocean water felt amazing on my feet.

 > Brothers and sisters, think of what you were when you were called.
 Not many of you were wise by human standards; not many were influential; not many were of noble birth.
 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 >